fixturejs/fixture/README.md

 Get a list of available [fixture definitions](#definitions) by name.

 * **filter( _name_, _fixture_ )** (_Function_) => (_Boolean_ | _undefined)
-  A function that may be used to filter the list of names returned.
+  A function that may be used to filter the list of names.
+Returning `false` within the filter will exclude the item from the list.

   * **name** (_String_)
     The name of the `Fixture`.